GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (9) .md

 **Casting Time**: 1 Action

-**Effect**: You destroy a staff in our possession and begin immediately casting the spell contained therein at the same level as this spell.
+**Effect**: You destroy a staff in your possession and begin immediately casting the spell contained therein at the same tier as this spell +1.
 You cannot cast a spell whose minimum tier is greater than this spell's casting.

+You gain a bonus to the spell check while casting that spell equal to the tier you cast this spell as plus the highest tier you cast this spell as.

 **At Higher Tiers**: The duration of this spell is increased by 1 action for each tier beyond minimum.